Smoking

 Diet

-The quality of your food, not the quantity, is the key to a healthy diet.
+The quality of your food choices is the key to a healthy diet.
 Prepare a balanced diet that includes bread, cereals, fresh fruit and vegetables, dairy foods, meat, poultry, oily fish and peas, beans and lentils.

 Peanut Allergy